lbfjo/tobio-corporate/exampleSite/content/english/blog/installation.md

 open the command prompt again and run `cd ../` command for go back to the root folder.

 ### STEP-4 : Host locally

+Launching the website locally by using the following command:

 ```
 hugo serve
 ```